xynehq/jaf/docs/core-concepts.md

-# Functional Agent Framework (FAF) - Core Concepts
+# Juspay Agent Framework (JAF) - Core Concepts

-The Functional Agent Framework (FAF) is a type-safe, functional programming framework for building AI agent systems.
-This guide covers the core concepts, type system, and architectural patterns that make FAF a robust foundation for agent development.
+The Juspay Agent Framework (JAF) is a type-safe, functional programming framework for building AI agent systems.
+This guide covers the core concepts, type system, and architectural patterns that make JAF a robust foundation for agent development.

 ## Table of Contents